Skip to main content

 Finally, since I am moving my study of these texts into the Study & Work period I can spend larger chunks of time reading them when I have time.
 This allows me to have a larger chunk of time to focus on these texts instead of just small chunks.
 Each of these supplemental texts are not just for reading but for putting into practice and so having larger chunks of time is important so I can take the knowledge and implement it.

 One of the reasons I think this change is also good is that if I do not make it to reading the supplementary texts so I can read other texts I don't mentally feel bad.
-I still am reading the sastras so it is okay.
+I still am reading the shastras so it is okay.
 I can read other texts when I have time.

 sevaka v0.15: On Jnana Yoga